-Figure 1: Graphical representation of the PEFF file structure
+Figure 1: Graphical representation of the PEFF file structure In this example, The file has m databases, database 1 has n entries, database m has o entries

-Section 1: The file header section
+PEFF file section 1: The file header section

 The file header section contains all necessary information to describe and reference the represented sequence database(s).
 This includes information such as the database(s) name, source, version, size, sequence type, etc. This meta-data section includes mandatory and optional elements.

-Format of the file header section.
+Format of the file header section

 The file header section contains two types of information blocks: the file description block and the sequence database description block.
 The file header section MUST start with a file description block that MUST be followed by at least one sequence database description block.
 All lines in the file header section start with the character #, followed by a space (ASCII 32) character.